Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 Advanced Certificate ManagerAEAD-only ciphers$10/month

-After applying these settings, run an SSLBoard report to see the impact.
-You’ll get a full breakdown across Protocols, Ciphers, Web Hardening, and every other scoring category — so you can confirm the improvements and catch anything you missed.
+After you make these changes, run an SSLBoard report to confirm the improvements and catch anything you missed.

 Photo by Hannah Gibbs on Unsplash